khoanta-ai/FMMix/README.md

 ## Citation

-If you found OneFormer useful in your research, please consider starring ⭐ us on GitHub and citing us in your research!
+If you found FMMix useful in your research, please consider starring ⭐ us on GitHub and citing us in your research!

 ```bibtex
 @article{